WhaleJ84/config_displays/README.md

 ### *"The program is showing resolutions that doesn't work; why is that?"*

 Again, that is also due to xrandr.
-I have tried to negate this by adding the aspect ratio function but futher down the line I will try to remove resolutions that outright don't work.
+I have tried to negate this by adding the aspect ratio function but further down the line I will try to remove resolutions that outright don't work.
 When I tried those resolutions on my machine, xrandr didn't do anything anyway.

 ### *"I've noticed a bug or have some improvements to your code, what should I do?"*